ermongroup/cs228-notes/learning/structure/index.md

 \arg\max_{G:G\text{ is tree}} \log P(\mathcal D \mid \theta^{ML}, G) = \arg\max_{G:G\text{ is tree}} \sum_{(i,j)\in E} MI(X_i,X_j).
 $$

 The orientation of edges does not matter because mutual information is symmetric.
-Thus we can see why the Chow-Liu algorithm finds a tree-structured that maximizes the log-likelihood of the data.
+Thus we can see why the Chow-Liu algorithm finds a tree-structure that maximizes the log-likelihood of the data.

 ### Search algorithms